The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Specific Apportionment Methods

 Given a divisor (target district size) $D$, Dean's Method \cite{bell:2009} may be thought of as choosing the apportionments $a_s$ so that the average intra-state districts sizes $\bar{d}_s = \tfrac{p_s}{a_s}$ are all as close to $D$ as possible in absolute value.
 However, this does not lead to a simple global optimization method in the sense defined above, because in minimizing $\sum\limits_{s=1}^{S} \lvert \tfrac{p_s}{a_s} - D \rvert$ we must also adjust $D$ self-consistently to ensure $\sum\limits_{s=1}^{S} a_s = R$.

-However, this does turns out to be equivalent to rounding each quotient $Q_s$ based on a threshold $\theta(Q_s)$ equal to the harmonic mean of $\lfloor Q_s \rfloor$ and $\lceil Q_s \rceil$.
+However, Dean's method does turn out to be equivalent to rounding each quotient $Q_s$ based on a threshold $\theta(Q_s)$ equal to the harmonic mean of $\lfloor Q_s \rfloor$ and $\lceil Q_s \rceil$.
 As with other divisor methods, $D$ can then be adjusted iteratively until the number of representatives apportioned, $\sum\limits_{s=1}^{S} a_s$, exactly equals $R$, the predetermined House size.

 As a ranking rule, Dean's Method prioritizes seats based on decreasing values of $p_s \tfrac{2a'_s + 1}{2 a'_s (a'_s+1)}$, which looks complicated, but is just the population $p_s$ divided by the harmonic mean of the seat count $a'_s$ so far and what would be the next seat total, $a_s' + 1$.